Using PIX4Dcatch to capture data to generate a Gaussian Splatting model

 -

-If capturing multiple loops around the object, vary the height and viewing angle slightly.
+If capturing multiple loops around the object, vary the height and viewing perspective.

 -